 General Society of Mechanics and Tradesmen of the City of New York (20 West 44th Street, 212-840-1840) Housed in the New York Center for Independent Publishing, it is the largest free circulating library in New York City.
 Its main focus is on urban work history, and its more than 100,000 books include fiction, nonfiction, trade, and technical titles.
 The Crouse Library for Publishing Arts contains a comprehensive collection of books, periodicals, reports, and other materials on the bookselling and publishing industries, including censorship, an important issue these days.
 Scholars have called it “an important [collection] that aids our understanding of the book trade as a profession.”
 Membership is $50, or $35 for over 65.
 Lectures and other events are open to nonmembers and you can subscribe to its mailing list for free.
 Email: Victoria.email@example.com.

-Grolier Club (47 East 60th Street, 212-838-6690, or email Meghan Constantinou: firstname.lastname@example.org) Its more than 100,000 books about the art and history of the book include catalogues, bibliographies, book auction sales, and type specimens.
-It is open to members (who must be nominated by a member) and by appointment to nonmembers.
+Grolier Club (47 East 60th Street, 212-838-6690) Its more than 100,000 books about the art and history of the book include catalogues, bibliographies, book auction sales, and type specimens.
+It is open by appointment to nonmembers.
+(To become a member, you must be nominated by a member).
+The library is open Mon to Fri 10-5, appointment only.
+Librarian Jamie Cumby: firstname.lastname@example.org.

 New School University Libraries Various locations.
 The New School’s several libraries include the Adam and Sophie Gimbel Design Library, Fogelman Social Sciences and Humanities Library.
 They are principally open to students and faculty but certain researchers can get access.

-William and Anita Newman Library (151 East 25th Street, 646-312-1610) As part of the CUNY system this library’s print and electronic collections can be used by undergraduate and graduate students and faculty.
+William and Anita Newman Library (151 East 25th Street, 646-312-1600) As part of the Baruch College/CUNY system this library’s print and electronic collections can be used by undergraduate and graduate students and faculty.
 Its major focus is in business and public affairs.
-To access a title you have to go to your local library first and if they don’t have what you want and CUNY does, they will give you a METRO card to obtain it.
-There is a way to become a Friend of the Library for $250 a year and up, but it is not now accepting new members.
+They usually have a membership program so “guests” can access the library, but for now, it is not accepting new members.

 . . . . . . . . . . . .